oceanprotocol-archive/OEPs/11/README.md

 }]
 ```

-So when the PUBLISHER received the `AccessSecretStoreCondition.Fulfilled` can call the `EscrowReward.fulfill` method to receive the reward:
+So when the PUBLISHER receives the `AccessSecretStoreCondition.Fulfilled` he can call the `EscrowReward.fulfill` method to receive the reward:

 ```
 await escrowReward.fulfill(agreementId, escrowAmount, receiver, sender, agreement.conditionIds[1], agreement.conditionIds[0])